-- Copy the URL of your feed.
-If your podcast has more than one feed, choose any feed and the Add and Verify wizard will guide you through.
+- Copy the URL of your RSS feed.
+If your podcast has more than one feed, provide the URL of any feed, and the wizard will suggest the correct URL to verify.

 - Provide your feed URL to the Add and Verify wizard.
-(If you already have shows registered in Podcasts Manager, you can open the drop-down list of shows and then click Add show).
+(If you already have shows registered in Podcasts Manager, open the drop-down list of shows and then click Add show).

-- Otherwise, a verification code will be sent to the email address of the owner specified in the RSS feed.
-Enter the code as directed in the verification page to prove ownership of the feed.
+- A verification code will be sent to the email address of the owner specified in the RSS feed (see Prerequisites).
+Enter the verification code in the wizard as described in the email to prove ownership of the feed.

-- ⚠️ The new Podcasts Manager show will be verified to the Google account you used when running the Add and Verify wizard, not the email address to which the verification code was sent.
+- The new Podcasts Manager show will be verified for the Google account you used when running the Add and Verify wizard, not the email address to which the verification code was sent.

 - Optionally add users to the show in Podcasts Manager.
 When you verify ownership of a feed you are granted Admin status for the show with the Google account that you used to verify ownership.

 - View your show's performance data.
+It can take some time for initial data to show, and there is always some delay before live listening data is shown in Podcasts Manager.
 Remember to log in using the Google account verified for the show.

-- If you don't see any data for your new show, either the podcast was previously unknown to Google (that is, it was never indexed), or you had no listeners on Google Podcasts platforms in the last 30 days.
+- If you don't see any data for your new show, either the podcast was previously unknown to Google, or you had no listeners on Google Podcasts platforms in the last 30 days.
 Confirm that your show is indexed by searching Google for your podcast.
 New data takes about three days to appear on Podcasts Manager.

 - Duplicate feed: If Google says that the podcast that you are trying to create is already being served from another feed, you won't be able to verify ownership of the submitted feed.

 - Feed already verified: You can't verify ownership of a feed that someone has already verified ownership of.
-(However, if the served feed changes for a show, anyone can verify the newly served feed.)
-Please contact the feed owner listed in the Owner block of the feed.
+Contact the feed owner specified in the feed to ask for access to the show.

-Note that once you click "send code" in the reverification process, you will not be able to access that show in Podcasts Manager until you complete the verification.
+Note that once you click "send code" during the reverification process, you will not be able to access that show in Podcasts Manager until you complete the verification.